iMengNN/YNFeng.github.io/_pages/about.md

 Research Interests
 ======
-- Data is the fuel of the AI era, and implicit neural representations (INRs) offer an innovative approach for encoding data such as images, signals, and 3D scenes in a continuous and compact form using neural networks.
+- Data is the fuel of the AI era, and INRs offer an innovative approach for encoding data such as images, signals, and 3D scenes in a continuous and compact form using neural networks.
 This reduces the need for extensive storage while maintaining high-fidelity representations.

 - Computing power drives modern AI, but classical digital computers face challenges due to the separation of compute and storage units.
 Compute-in-memory (CIM) integrates memory and computation into a single unit, significantly reducing data movement and making it especially effective for accelerating AI workloads.